rasbt/screenlamp/docs/sources/user_guide/pipeline-tutorial-1.md

 This tutorial explains how to use a pre-built screenlamp pipeline to perform an automated virtual screening on a small example dataset.

+In this particular screening pipeline, we are searching for mimics of a query molecule that contain a keto- group and sulfur atom in a specified distance to each other (13-20 angstroms) and have a high overall chemical and volumetric similarity towards the query.

 ## Obtaining and Preparing the Dataset